The Drug Diversion App

 How is access controlled and logged?

 The customer controls logins to the application, and what level of access each user has – ranging from read-only to full administrative access.
-The Drug Diversion App has audit logs of activity.
+The software has audit logs of activity.

-The Drug Diversion App is a SaaS solution.
+The application is a SaaS solution.
 It stores non-PHI data in the cloud.
 LogicStream contracts with Microsoft Azure as our cloud-hosting provider.
 Health system customers may choose to either A) implement and manage an on-premise server environment to store PHI or B) rely on LogicStream to store PHI in the cloud.

 Yes.
 Protected Health Information (PHI) is required to conduct drug diversion investigations.
 Access to PHI can be restricted by your system administrator through user security roles.
 All access to PHI is logged and available for audit purposes.
 PHI will be blinded for users that are not granted access.
 A business associate agreement (BAA) will be part of the agreement.

-Will The Drug Diversion App require that any of its hardware be installed on the customer’s network?
+Will Diversion Surveillance require that any of its hardware be installed on the customer’s network?

 No, there are no dedicated, on-premise hardware devices.
 There is a requirement for customers to stand up and maintain an on-premise Windows server which is needed, at a minimum, to facilitate our out-of-the-box data integrations.
 This on premise server may also be used to store PHI (see above).